gregorwolf/SAP-NPM-API-collection/apis/appfront-cli/README.md

 - `push` command `--config config.json` configuration, where config.json `'{"activateVersion":false}'` (for command execututions using this configuration file)
 - `AFCTL_ACTIVATE` environment variable (for every command executions)

+If multiple options are used, the command argument has a higher priority than configuration file, and configuration file has higher priority than environment variable.

 #### AFCTL_POLLING_MAX_ATTEMPTS
 During deployment with `push` command, there is a polling of deployment status.
 By default, there will be 120 attempts to fetch the deployment status.
 After the threshold